Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Conclusion

 \section{Conclusion}

 We propose an influence-based evasion attack against GNNs.
-Specifically, we first build the connection between GNNs and label propagation via influence function.
+Specifically, we first build the connection between GNNs and label propagation (LP) via carefully designed influence functions.
 Next, we reformulate the attack against GNNs to be related to label influence on LP.
 Then, we design an efficient algorithm to calculate label influences.
-Our attack is applicable to multi-layer GNNs and does not need to know the GNN model parameters.
-Finally, we evaluate our attack on three benchmark graph datasets.
-Experimental results demonstrate that our attack achieves comparable performance against state-of-the-art attack, and has a 5-50x speedup when attacking two-layer GCNs.
+Our attack is applicable to any-layer GNNs and does not need to know the GNN model parameters.
+Experimental results demonstrate that our attack achieves comparable performance against state-of-the-art white-box attacks, and has a 5-50x speedup when attacking two-layer GCNs.
 Our attack is also effective to attack multi-layer GNNs and is transferable to other GNNs.